jtslear/mustached-archer/README.md

     vagrant up

 Then proceed to configuring Jenkins appropriately
+ - If using vagrant, it can be accessed via http://localhost:8080
+ - If not using vagrant, use the IP of your host

 ##Other Notable Items##
 If a package is required add it to `node['the_environment']['packages']`